bigbite/interactivity-api-tutorial/readme.md

 You will be prompted to customise the plugin:

-Use `reading-mode` as the block slug when prompted and here we use something unique for the `internal namespace`
+- Use `reading-mode` as the block slug
+- When prompted and here we use something unique for the `internal namespace`

 http://bigbite.im/i/HwqroH